 Rebecca is a writer, storyteller, investigator, and feminist who works with Feminuity to implement inclusive and accessible communication practices.
-She cares deeply about creating spaces that are hospitable to everyone so they can meet their full potential.
-It is important to have a happy, healthy society to function; it is also crucial to unlocking innovation and progress.
+She cares deeply about creating spaces where everyone feels like they belong.

 Rebecca grew up playing sports and learned the importance of teamwork and accountability early on.
-She is also a proud daughter of a powerful lawyer and a caring father who pushed her and never made her feel limited by her gender.
+She is the proud daughter of a powerful lawyer and a caring father who pushed her and never made her feel limited.

 In her spare time, Rebecca spoils her dog, scopes out the best new Indian restaurant, or indulges in a bubble bath.